gayalhk/4663-Cryptography/Assignments/A07/README.md

 3) Deterministic

 ### Deterministic
-Like the name suggests, deterministic tests will determine if a number is prime or not.
+!Like the name suggests, deterministic tests will determine if a number is prime or not.
 The accuracy of these tests are a 100%.
 The The AKS primality test, Lucas-Lehmer test and elliptic curve primality proving are two examples of deterministic primality tests.
 #### AKS primality test
 This deterministic algorithm can identify whether a number is prime or compsite in polynomial time.
 In addition to being deterministic,